AbhayChandel13/Shopify-Slider-master/README.md

-Important Shopify code example Which can be very helpful.
+Important Shopify code example Which can be very helpful